thnkslprpt/awesome-spaceflight-software-best-practices/README.md

 # awesome-spaceflight-software-best-practices

-This is the data used for a major research project on the history of catastrophic spacecraft failures caused by software faults (bugs) and best practices associated with software development for spacecraft flight software.
+This is the data used for a research project on the history of catastrophic spacecraft failures caused by software faults and best practices associated with software development for spacecraft flight software.

 ## Contents
 - [List of Spacecraft Failures Caused by Software Faults](#list-of-spacecraft-failures-caused-by-software-faults)